 - what a new medicine is for, and if it is necessary

-- what medication you should take and how much
+- what medication you need to take and how much

 - why you are taking the medication.

 You may be told to stop taking a medication.
-Sometimes, this is because it is not necessary anymore, or because it may do you more harm than good.
-It can often be better for you to take less medication, but you should always ask why it is being stopped.
+If this is the case, always ask why it is being stopped.
+Sometimes, this is because it is not necessary anymore or because it may do you more harm than good.
+It can often be better for you to take less medication.

-What you should know about your medication before you leave hospital
+What you need to know about your medication before you leave hospital

-When you leave hospital, you or your family or carers should make sure you get:
+When you leave hospital, make sure you get:

 - written information about your medication and any changes made

 - an accurate and updated list of your medication – take this list with you when you see your doctor or other health professional.